 Halloween is just around the corner bringing with it all the fun of ghosts and ghouls, goblins & witches, mummies and vampires …. and let’s not forget about all of the creative yummy food to be had at Halloween parties too!

-Soon after Halloween we have bonfire night with treats like treacle toffee & gingerbread cakes, and then there’s the exciting (though often manic) run up to Christmas and the new year where tables groan under the weight of festive foods from Christmas Cakes and trifles like this freestanding raspberry & glitter trifle which would be a perfect centre piece, to mince pies and stollen.
+Soon after Halloween we have bonfire night with treats like treacle toffee & gingerbread cakes.
+Then there’s the exciting (though often manic) run up to Christmas and the new year when tables groan under the weight of festive foods from Christmas Cakes and trifles like this freestanding raspberry & glitter trifle which would be a perfect centrepiece, to mince pies and stollen.
 The list is endless!

 Back to our Halloween cupcake recipe!

-Not only are they fille was a spoonful of jam hidden in the centre of the cupcakes after they were baked, some was incorporated into the batter too which not only brought such a wonderful fresh flavour to the sponge but was also a really good pairing with the liquorice of the spider’s ‘legs’!
+Not only are they fille was a spoonful of jam hidden in the centre of the cupcakes after they were baked, some jam was incorporated into the batter too which not only brought such a wonderful fresh flavour to the sponge but was also a really good pairing with the liquorice of the spider’s ‘legs’!

 Of course, it’s fair to say that by adding a spoonful of jam to the cake batter the refined sugar content is increased (because as we all know jam contains such a large amount of sugar), but fear not because balance is restored by reducing the amount of weighed sugar used in the sponge batter of this recipe!